 This looper is meant to be playable in a live situation as easily as possible.
-For that purpose it does not implement the typical $loop\ start \to loop\ stop$ scheme - which requires the musician to know beforehand that she will start a loop.
+For that purpose it does not implement the typical $loop\ start \rightarrow loop\ stop\ scheme\ -$ which requires the musician to know beforehand that she will start a loop.
 Instead the looper is always recording.
-The loop length is specified in $clock\ ticks$ .
+The loop length is specified in $clock\ ticks$.
 And as soon as the looping is activated, the previous x clock ticks of CV information will be repeated over and over.